MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ai-faq.md

 ## [Privacy](#tab/privacy)

-### <a name="what-data-does-the-capability-collect-how-is-the-data-used"></a>What data does the capability collect?
+### What data does the capability collect?
 How is the data used?

 The capability collects your answer to the **Is this a good suggestion?** question on the **Create with Copilot** page, which can be either a thumbs-up (I like it) or thumbs-down (Needs improvement).